jounihenrikki/bashy/README.md

       Install or uninstall Bashy hook in ~/.bashrc
 ### Extras for demostration and inspiration
     .local/bin/color.bash
       Functions for terminal colors.
-Not mandatory but will be automatically used for error prompts etc. if found.
+Will be automatically used by bashy.error() etc. when found.

     .local/bin/color-cubes
     .config/color/color-names
-      Demo script providing some information on terminal colors.
+      Script providing some information on terminal colors.
 Enable 256 colors in your terminal to see all color patterns.

     .local/bin/array.bash
       Functions for array manipulation